wrye-bash/CBash/docs/BUILD.MANUAL.md

   * All changes will be made under the `Configuration Properties` sub tree on the left.
 4. Additional Directories:
   * Go to `VC++ Directories`.
-  * Edit `Include Directories` so that it includes the path to Boost as well as zlib.
+  * Edit `Include Directories` so that it includes the path to Boost, zlib and the `include/cbash` directory.
   * Edit `Library Directories` so that it includes the path to Boost.
   * If you built the zlib binaries and are going to use those instead of Boost's, add that of course.
 4. Output Files: